myhjiang/mobile_et_example/README.md

 Some mini examples of an exploratory analysis for mobile eye-tracking data collected in a mixed-methods approach for GI user research.

 This is a part of MSc.
-Thesis *A Solution to Analyze Mobile Eye-tracking Data for GI User Research* by Yuhao (Markie) Jiang, ITC-University of Twente, Enschede, The Netherlands, June 2020
+Thesis *A Solution to Analyze Mobile Eye-tracking Data for User Research in GI Science* by Yuhao (Markie) Jiang, ITC-University of Twente, Enschede, The Netherlands, June 2020

 ## Analysis based on